 - Wednesdays – Walk through Blake Garden in Kensington

-- Thursdays – Jam out at Musical Storytime in Berkeley
+- Thursdays – Musical Storytime at various locations in Berkeley (March 6, 13, 20)

 - Saturdays – Catch the rides and playground at Kennedy Park